ryankrebs016/NuLeptonSim/README.md

 This injects tau neutrinos with energy 10^20 eV at a zenith angle of 91 degrees (incidence angle 89 degrees, exit angle 89 degrees, emergence angle 1 degree).
 100 (1e2) instances of injected tau neutrinos are simulated.
 The cross-section model is the middle (a.k.a. standard) curve (0) and the tau energy loss rate model is ALLM (0).
 The water layer thickness is 4.0 km with density 0.92 g/cm^3 (ice).
 The output files have tag "test_tmp" on the and they will be written to the local directory ./

 One can give the energy a value of 0, in this case tau-energies are generated (randomly) uniformly in log-space in the range E=1e15 eV and E=1e21.
 Only in this case the tau-neutrino energies are stored in the last column in the output file.

+RJK: To use multiple cpu cores, I use gnu parallel.
+In the command line it will run like "parallel --eta -j<cpu core number you want to use> ./Simu_elost {1} {2} 1E+6 0 0 4.0 0.92 test :::: energies.txt angles.txt" this will run the simulation over the enrgies and angles located inside the text files.

 Step 2
 ----------